hhldiniz/faire-android-test/README.md

 or install it from your system's package distribution platform.
 2. Download the project either by cloning it with git or as a zip file.
 In case you opt for a zip file, extract it in a folder of your choice.
 3. Open Android Studio and open the project folder in it.
-4. After the indexing is completed, connect a phisical device or an emulator (The device must be in developer mode with USB debbuging enabled).
+4. After the indexing is completed, connect a physical device or an emulator (The device must be in developer mode with USB debugging enabled).
 5. Select the device you want the app running

 ![image](https://user-images.githubusercontent.com/11294748/187683435-c91217f3-ad19-4b6c-b582-76ccba2a0e13.png)